andreobriennz/wagtail-bulma-starter-kit/README.md

 Note that this also doesn't include the Bulma flexbox grid by default, however this can easily be added by uncommenting the import in main.scss.

 # Current Framework Versions
+- Python 3.9 required
-- Django 3.2 (LTS)
+- Django 4.0
-- Wagtail 2.15 (LTS)
+- Wagtail 2.16
 - Bulma 0.9.3

 # Installation
 ## Back-end Setup
-- Firstly fork/copy this code into its own directory.
+- Fork/copy this code into its own directory.
 - cd into templatesite (feel free to change this name, and the names of the home and templatesite directories within it).
 - Just like a regular Wagtail install, install the requirements with pip, run migrations, create a super user, and run the server (feel free to replace pip with something else if you prefer):
 ```